Koredotcom/docs/docs/xo/quality-management/analyze/coaching-assignments.md

-# **Coaching Assignment - Agent View**
+# **Coaching Assignments - Agent View**

-The Coaching Assignment feature in the Agent Dashboard enables agents to review and gain value from supervisor-created coaching assignments.
+The Coaching Assignments feature in the Agent Dashboard enables agents to review and gain value from supervisor-created coaching assignments.
 To access these assignments, agents must have single permissions for the "agent dashboard" and "coaching assignments".
 The assignments are listed in reverse chronological order.

-You can view Coaching Assignments by navigating to **Contact Center AI > Quality AI > Dashboard > Coaching Assignments**.
+You can view Coaching Assignments by navigating to **Contact Center AI** > **Quality Management** > **Dashboard** > **Coaching Assignments**.

 <img src="../images/coaching-assignments.png" alt="Coaching Assignment Agent View" title="Coaching Assignment Agent View" style="border: 1px solid gray; zoom:80%;">